 Additional Accompanying Measures pursuant to United Nations Security Council Resolution on Iran

-- In connection with the Iranian nuclear issue, the Government of Japan has been implementing a series of measures against Iran's nuclear activities based on United Nations Security Council (UNSC) resolutions 1737, 1747, 1803 and 1929.
+- In connection with Iran’s nuclear issue, the Government of Japan has been implementing a series of measures against Iran’s nuclear activities based on the United Nations Security Council (UNSC) resolutions 1737, 1747, 1803 and 1929.

 - (*The foregoing is a provisional translation.
 The date indicated above denotes the date of issue of the original press release in Japanese.)